Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Methods

 Participants for the pre- and post-survey were recruited from this pool after Institutional Research Board ethics review.
 For the pre-survey, \(n=12\) and \(n=13\) students consented to participate, and in the post-survey \(n=8\) and \(n=13\) responded.
 So, for paired analysis we have \(n=8\) for the formula section, and \(n=13\) for the \texttt{tidyverse} section.
 These sample sizes are very small, and because students could opt-in, may suffer from response bias.
 However, because we have additional usage data from non-respondents, some elements of the data analysis include the full class sample sizes of \(n=21\).

-\linespread{1} \linespread{2} \linespread{1} \linespread{2} The course these labs were associated with is an introductory statistics course, so it is a first introduction to statistics for all but a handful of students.
+\linespread{1} \linespread{2} \linespread{1} \linespread{2} This lab course accompanied an introductory statistics course, a first introduction to statistics for all but a handful of students.
 Typically, students also have no prior experience programming.
-To verify this, we compared the prior programming experience of the two groups of students.
-Table \ref{tab:priorexptab} shows results from the pre-survey.
-While two additional students in the \texttt{tidyverse} section had prior programming experience, the majority of students in both sections had no prior programming experience.
+In the formula section, 10 had no prior experience programming, and 2 had experience programming, but not with R. In the \texttt{tidyverse} section, 9 had no prior experience programming, and 4 had experience programming, but not with R. While two additional students in the \texttt{tidyverse} section had prior programming experience, the majority of students in both sections had no prior programming experience.

 \linespread{1} \linespread{2} For the students who had programmed before, none had prior experience with R. Three students had prior experience with Java, three with Javascript, and a smaller number had experience with other languages, including C++ and Python.